-Based on our understanding of the Society and its industry, we identified that the principal risks of non-compliance with laws and regulations related to regulatory and supervisory requirements of the Prudential Regulatory Authority (PRA) and the Financial Conduct Authority (FCA), and we considered the extent to which non-compliance with these laws and regulations might have a material effect on the annual accounts.
+Based on our understanding of the Society and its industry, we identified that the principal risks of non-compliance with laws and regulations related to regulatory and supervisory requirements of the Prudential Regulatory Authority ('PRA') and the Financial Conduct Authority ('FCA'), and we considered the extent to which non-compliance with these laws and regulations might have a material effect on the annual accounts.

-To help us identify instances of non-compliance with these laws and regulations, and in identifying and assessing the risk of material misstatement in respect to non-compliance with laws and regulations, our procedures included but were not limited to:
+To help us identify instances of non-compliance with these laws and regulations, and in identifying and assessing the risks of material misstatement in respect to non-compliance with laws and regulations, our procedures included but were not limited to:

-- Gaining an understanding of the legal and regulatory framework applicable to the Society, the industry in which it operates, and considering the risk of acts by the Society which were contrary to the applicable laws and regulations including fraud; - Inquiring of the directors, management and, where appropriate, those charged with governance, as to whether the Society is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence with relevant licensing or regulatory authorities, including the PRA and FCA; - Reviewing minutes of directors' meetings in the year; - Discussing amongst the engagement team the identified laws and regulations, and remaining alert to any indications of non-compliance; and - Focusing on areas of laws and regulations that could reasonably be expected to have a material effect on the annual accounts from our general commercial and sector experience and through discussions with the directors, from inspection of the Society's regulatory and legal correspondence and review of minutes of the Board of Directors and Audit Committee during the period.
+- Gaining an understanding of the legal and regulatory framework applicable to the Society, the industry in which it operates, and considering the risk of acts by the Society which were contrary to the applicable laws and regulations including fraud; - Inquiring of the directors, management and, where appropriate, those charged with governance, as to whether the Society is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence with relevant licensing or regulatory authorities, including the PRA and FCA; - Attending a bilateral meeting with the PRA; - Discussing amongst the engagement team the identified laws and regulations, and remaining alert to any indications of non-compliance; and - Focusing on areas of laws and regulations that could reasonably be expected to have a material effect on the annual accounts from our general commercial and sector experience and through discussions with the directors, from inspection of the Society's regulatory and legal correspondence and review of minutes of the Board of Directors, Risk Committee and Audit Committee during the year and up to the signing date of annual report and accounts.

-We also considered those other laws and regulations that have a direct impact on the preparation of the annual accounts, such as the Building Societies Act 1986 and UK tax legislation.
+We also considered those other laws and regulations that have a direct impact on the preparation of annual accounts, such as the Building Societies Act 1986 and UK tax legislation.

-In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the annual accounts, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, and significant one-off or unusual transactions.
+In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the annual accounts, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgments and assumptions in significant accounting estimates, and significant one-off or unusual transactions.